nastinsk/snakes-cafe/README.md

 **Version**: 1.0.0

 ## Overview
 Command line utility which mimic the functionality of a POS restaurant sytem.
-Program printr the restaurant menu on the screen and allows user to order items from menu using input field.
+Program prints the restaurant menu on the screen and allows user to order items from menu using input field.
 To quit program user can use "quit" command.

 ## Getting Started